How to Build an Premium Product Brand With Distinction

 When a brand lacks originality, the business can start to feel like pushing a boulder up a hill.
 Like you need to market louder, do more, create more products, and push harder to be seen.
 Yet even with all this effort, the sales often don’t come as you would like them to.

-A different way of thinking about originality
+A different way of thinking about distinction

 Jouissance is a perfume brand built around the idea of literary passions, distilled into scent.